 The year saw the creation of the line of professional clarinets referred to as TOSCA, another child of the R13 family, conceived and designed by Michel Arrignon and perfected in cooperation with the best-known musicians.

 The year was marked by the creation of the eponymous group Buffet Crampon.
 The brand name benefited from an upswing in investments.
-Ever seeking to meet the needs and expectations of professional musicians, Buffet Crampon extended its know-how and its range of saxophones, double reeds (and notably the English horn), and to its student
+Ever seeking to meet the needs and expectations of professional musicians, Buffet Crampon extended its know-how and its range of saxophones, double reeds (and notably the English horn), and to its student models.

 The Buffet Crampon Group acquired two famous brass instrument brands: Antoine Courtois Paris (created in 1803) and Besson (created in 1837).